CoLRev-Environment/colrev/docs/source/index.rst

    # ... and start with the main command
    colrev status

-The status command displays the current state of the review and guides you to the next steps (`CoLRev operations <guides/manual.html>`_).
+**The workflow** consists of three steps.
+This is all you need to remember.
+The status command displays the current state of the review and guides you to the next `operation <user_resources/manual.html>`_.
-After each operation, `validate the changes <guides/manual/1_workflow.html#colrev-validate>`_ to complete the three-step cycle:
+After each step, `validate the changes <user_resources/manual/1_workflow.html#colrev-validate>`_.

 .. figure:: ../figures/workflow.svg
    :width: 600
    :align: center
    :alt: Workflow cycle

-Conducting a literature review should be as simple as running the following operations:
+**The operations** allow you to complete a literature review running the following commands:

 .. code-block:: bash